hobossa/mytest/android_kotlin_fundamentals/readme.md

     - Use Room's database builder to create the database only if the database doesn't exist.
 Otherwise, return the existing database.
 - [Understanding migrations with Room](https://medium.com/androiddevelopers/understanding-migrations-with-room-f01e04b07929)
 - o define which colors to use for enabled and disabled states, use a [ColorStateList](https://developer.android.com/guide/topics/resources/color-list-resource) for the text color and a [StateListDrawable](https://developer.android.com/guide/topics/resources/drawable-resource#StateList) for the background color.
+- binding.executePendingBindings().
+This call is an optimization that asks data binding to execute any pending bindings right away.
+It's always a good idea to call executePendingBindings() when you use binding adapters in a RecyclerView, because it can slightly speed up sizing the views.
 -